anand611/GenerativeAI-Resume-Screening-Assistance-Project/README.md

 # GenerativeAI-Resume-Screening-Assistance-Project
-This project is developed to support HR department in screening resumes based on the provided Job description.
+This project was developed to support the HR department in screening resumes based on the provided job description.
+It also provides a summary of the relevant resume(s).